dagmara1223/end-to-end-data-ml-project/README.md

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/a38dc15a-1b31-43a1-a2e7-5784f79641dd" />  <br>
 The confusion matrix showed how well the model predicted both classes.
 While not ideal for final deployment, this approach offered useful insights and highlighted the importance of using proper classifiers for binary tasks. <br>
 - ☑️ The second approach is Logistic Regression.
-Unlike Linear Regression, it is specifically designed for binary classification tasks, making it a natural fit for predicting Titanic passenger survival (Survived = 0 or 1).
-However, the results are still not satisfying. <br>
+Unlike Linear Regression, it is specifically designed for binary classification tasks, making it a natural fit for predicting Titanic passenger survival (Survived = 0 or 1)<br>

 | Metrics| Value |
 | :--- | :--- |